Core learning (15 ECTS)

 In the aim to assure a strong base in common knowledge, develop the groups dynamic and promote the confrontation of models and methods, the doctoral training (1 or 2 years maximum) starts with a core learning.

 Afterwards, to improve the knowledge in the specialization area of each PhD student, the advanced classes offer the opportunity to follow accurate courses in each management fields: international trade and development, accounting and finance, information systems, supply chain management and management quantitative methods, marketing and strategy, human resources and organization, innovation and entrepreneurship.

-The “academic development” category covers seminars and activities that provide transversal competences to doctoral students – i.e. competences that are useful to all researchers regardless of their specific topic and discipline (for example paper writing and publication process, oral presentation skills, searching and managing bibliographic references through for example reference management softwares, mastering specific computer programs, etc.).
-Activities in this area will be organized each year by the doctoral school, however students are encouraged to attend activities they identify elsewhere, possibly beyond the minimal requirement.
+Furthermore, seminars and activities that provide transversal skills to PhD candidates – i.e. competences that are useful to all researchers regardless of their specific topic and discipline (for example paper writing and publication process, oral presentation skills, searching and managing bibliographic references through for example reference management software, mastering specific computer programs, etc.) are highly encouraged.
+The acquisition of these transversal skills will be credited for a maximum of 5 ECTS.

 We encourage candidates to exceed these ECTS requirements and to take advantage of all relevant opportunities in a way that is useful for their doctoral project.